roooodcastro/live_speed/README.md

 - [ ] Let players check their matches history
 - [ ] Implement public/private player profiles, show statistics on profile page

-### Admin site

-- [ ] Create Admin dashboard to better control and have some metrics on the project

 ### Deployment/misc

 - [x] Setup Heroku deploy